nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

    #include "ns3/log.h" // isn't processed since ``NS3_LOG_H`` was already defined by the PCH
    ...

-If the ``IGNORE_PCH`` option is set in the `build_lib`_, `build_lib_example`_, `build_exec`_ and the `build_example`_ macros,
+If the ``IGNORE_PCH`` option is set in the `build_lib`_, `build_lib_example`_, `build_exec`_ and the `build_example`_
-the PCH is not included in their, continuing to build as we normally would and serving as a workaround for the issue.
+macros, the PCH is not included in their targets, continuing to build as we normally would without the PCH.
-This can be helpful when the same macro names, class names, global variables and others are redefined by different components.
+This is only a workaround for the issue, which can be helpful when the same macro names, class names, global variables and others are redefined by different components that can't be modified safely.